rajshah4/snowflake-notebooks/README.md

 This is an unofficial repo.
 If you need the latest and greatest, check out the snowflake [documentation](https://docs.snowflake.com/) or [Snowflake Developers](https://developers.snowflake.com/) or [Snowflake labs repo](https://github.com/Snowflake-Labs/).

+**As of November 2024, I no longer work at Snowflake and will not be updating the notebooks**

 ## Notebooks

 [Basics of Snowflake ML using Diabetes Dataset](SnowPark_Basics_Diabetes/Snowpark_For_Python_ML_Diabetes.ipynb)